L5.3: Flip-flop specifications and applications [P5] - D-type, JK, and T flip-flops |

 Flip-flops are basic building blocks for digital systems.
 They are very well documented.

-Programmable logic devices (PLD) contain a flip-flop in its logic cell.
+Programmable logic devices (PLD) implements logic functions using SoP or sums of minterns.
+Additionally each cell contain a flip-flop.
 For instance, the Lattice Semiconductor CPLD ispMACH4128V contains 128 logic blocks and macrocells.
-Each macrocell includes a configurable register D_FF along with some logic and control functions.
+Each macrocell includes a configurable register D_FF along with some logic for CD, SD, CLK and enable.